 Q: What is a bailiff, and where would I see one?A:

 A bailiff is a trained court officer who may serve you a subpoena or escort you from the jail to the courtroom and back.
-If you are serving as a juror, the bailiff will escort you from the jury room to the courtroom and back, arrange for your meals, and communicate to the judge on your behalf.
+If you are serving as a juror, the bailiff will escort you from the jury room to the courtroom and back, arrange for your meals, and communicate to the judge on your behalf, such as when a juror is ill or has a question.
 To some extent, the bailiff’s duties depend upon the particular county and judge to whom he or she is assigned.
 In some counties, bailiffs work for the clerk of courts; in other counties they work for the sheriff.
 They are officers of the court who have the power to arrest you, and they must be obeyed.
 Also, most bailiffs carry firearms.

 Q: What authority does a bailiff have?